War Drums Syria and Iraq: When the Ethnic Cleansing & Religious Persecution Begins

 Freedom of the Press?
 Ethnic Cleansing has begun …

 For those who thought the freedom of the press has only been endangered since President Barack Obama took office, think again.
-As reported in The Whistleblower, it happened under the Clinton administration and as you will now remember, it also happened under the Bush administration.
+As reported in The Whistleblower, it happened under the Clinton administration, and if you will now remember, it also happened under the Bush administration.

-This chilling information was first brought to my attention by a U.S. source, who was posted in Basra at the time, the second largest city in Iraq that borders Iran.
+This chilling information was first brought to my attention by a U.S. source, who was posted in Basra at the time.
+Basra is the second largest city in Iraq which borders Iran.

 “It is a bad scene out here.
 Ethnic cleaning has begun … for once, the U.N. gets it,” my source, who was willing to be quoted as a “Western diplomat” to keep his name secret for security reasons told me.
 The U.S. compound in Basra was also under attack.
 The U.S. and U.N. personnel were overwhelmed by the number of Sunnis seeking help who were being driven from their homes through intimidation and “organized threats.”
 This was not only a Sunni issue.
 In other parts of Iraq, the opposite was happening; Sunni militia groups driving Shiites from their homes.

 Next my source sent me copies of the threat letters.

 Immediately I had the threat letters translated.
 Then submitted media queries to all the countries involved in Basra for a response—with the letters and translations.

 At that time Basra was a United Kingdom security-region with added support provided by the U.S., Denmark, and UNAMI—the United Nations Assistance Mission in Iraq.